rm2258/rm2258.github.io/about.markdown

 special interest in studying ion-protein interactions.

-Broadly, I am interested in applying methodology to biological systems and materials with emphasis on advancing health and advancing renewable energy efforts.
+Broadly, I am interested in applying methodology to biological systems and materials with emphasis on advancing health and renewable energy efforts.
 I am strongly proficient in the use of most mainstream molecular dynamics packages and their associated tools, e.g., NAMD, Charmm, and Amber.